Roy-lab/pancreatic_cell_grns/README.md

-# scVI was applied to the data using the following scrtip:
+# scVI was applied to the data using the following script:
 scVI_scripts/scVI.py

 Example input files are shown in scVI_scripts/input_files folder